 - Tintin and The Picaros.
 Tintin turns up at Captain Haddock's hotel room and switches on the radio to high volume.
 It's playing one of Bianca Castafiore's operettas and as a Running Gag in the series is how much they both loathe her music, Haddock immediately asks Tintin if he's gone mad.
 Tintin then proceeds to point out the various hidden microphones in the room.

 - The Shawshank Redemption: Andy Dufresne uses thunder to drown out his banging on the pipes with a rock, to break through them in order to escape.

 - Happens in Indiana Jones and the Last Crusade, when Indiana smashes a hole in the floor of a library in time with a librarian stamping books, glancing over at the librarian to make sure he times his blows right.

-- Referenced in Mission: Impossible 2: "The generators will cover the sound of Hunt's break in".
+- Referenced in Mission: Impossible II: "The generators will cover the sound of Hunt's break in."

 - Nyah's theft of the necklace early in the movie involves a similar trick.
 To cover the sound of her high heels as she runs to the room where the necklace is kept, she only runs while dancers downstairs are dancing, making their own heels-on-floor noise.

-- In one of the most famous heists of the Olsen Banden (Olsen's Gang) series, Olsen and his gang performs a daring breakin of the Royal Opera during a performance of the danish classic, Elverhoj.
+- In one of the most famous heists of the Olsen-banden (Olsen's Gang) film series, Olsen and his gang performs a daring break-in of the Royal Opera during a performance of the danish classic, Elverhoj.
 They have to break through several sealed doors to get where they're going, and carefully time every action to coincide with appropriate musical cover.
-(Setting off dynamite charges during cymbal clashes, running concrete-drills during woodwind sections, ect.)
+(Setting off dynamite charges during cymbal clashes, running concrete-drills during woodwind sections, etc.)

 - In The Man Who Knew Too Much there is an attempted assassination during a concert, using a cymbal crash to cover the sound of the gunshot.